marcastel/marcastel/README.md

 - ⚡ Fun fact: ...
 -->

+A lifelong computer science boffin, document and knowledge management pioneer, standards and best practices author, application innovation swotter, infrastructure and security management veteran, Fortune 100 business consultant, coach, and mentor.
+Or at least that is what I like to believe :-)

 - Feel free to [ask me anything](../../discussions/new?category=ama) (see pending questions on the [AMA board](../../discussions/categories/ama))